Mavireck/Python-Screen-Stack-Manager/DOCS/HELP.md

 # Python-Screen-Stack-Manager - Help

+**Read first**
-You should (and I may say you MUST) check the examples in the 'example' folder.
+- You should (and I may say you MUST) check the examples in the 'example' folder.
 It contains a few examples and useful comments.
 Make sure it works before testing anything else.
+- Read the main file (pssm.py), it has a few helpful comments and you can read all the arguments each function expects here.

 ## Table of contents